The Wide-Ranging Ways In Which The Coronavirus Is Hurting Global Business

 More than a month and a half into the outbreak of a new coronavirus in China, the country's economy is still largely in lockdown mode, stalling a global manufacturing powerhouse at the heart of nearly every industrial supply chain.
 As the crisis continues, businesses big and small are struggling with the disruption the pneumonia-like illness has caused, with effects reaching across the globe.

 Restaurants and stores have been forcibly shut, many with paper seals to prevent owners from covertly reopening.
 Factory production lines are at a standstill.
 Hubei province, the epicenter of the outbreak, has twice extended its holiday break, keeping tens of millions at home in an effort to contain the virus.
-The death toll from COVID-19 now exceeds 2,000.
+The death toll from COVID-19 now exceeds 2,000 people.

 "If this [outbreak] drags past March, that really becomes quite bad," says Tom Rafferty, China research head at the Economist Intelligence Unit.
 "Then you're talking about long-term dislocation in supply chains.
 You're talking about a negative impact on the consumer sector, which is not temporary.
 And when you factor all these things and perhaps a cooling housing market, you get some pretty nasty economic data."

-Even more worrying have been the dire labor shortages.
-China's factories normally ramp up production right after the Lunar New Year, but this year, few workers have returned.
+The dire labor shortages have been even more worrying.
+China's factories normally ramp up production right after the Lunar New Year, but this year few workers have returned.
 Most of China's migrant workers, who number some 300 million, remain cloistered in sealed-off villages and towns.
 Those who do manage to leave find themselves barred from renting places to stay near their workplaces by landlords fearful of travelers.

 In Kunshan, a city that is home to many migrant workers near Shanghai, labor shortages are glaringly evident.
-The city is home to massive factories operated by Foxconn and Pegatron, the titans of global electronics manufacturing and key suppliers for companies like Apple.
+The city is home to massive factories operated by Foxconn and Pegatron, the titans of global electronics manufacturing and key suppliers for companies such as Apple.

 Foxconn has declined to publicize which plants it is gradually reopening.